MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dnsserver/Add-DnsServerResourceRecord.md

 ```

 ### -HostNameAlias
-Specifies a a canonical name target for a CNAME record.
+Specifies a canonical name target for a CNAME record.
 This must be a fully qualified domain name (FQDN).

 ```yaml